apenczolgolonabijorbiper/smsjigger/README.md

 ### cfg

 Configurations are kept here.
-Not in use as of now.
+Used by execute.sh and possibly by individual action scripts.

 ### www